gornskew/lisply-mcp/README.md

 ls -l /path/to/mounted/directory
 ```

-Note: Files created by the Lisply backends may end up owned by
-different users.
-This can be fixed with certain `docker exec` commands
-which we hope to automate, for example one approach is to modify the
-UID of the running user in the container at startup to match the host
-user.
-Implementation note: Simply passing a `-u` argument to the
-`docker run` command as we see in the `mcp/filesystem` server example
-in the Typical Setup section.
-What is the wrapper currently doing in
-terms of `-u` when it spawns docker?

 ### Diagnostic Commands

-Use these commands to diagnose issues:
+Use these commands to diagnose general issues:

-1. Check wrapper logs:
+1. Check the middleware logs:
 ```bash
 tail -f /tmp/lisply-mcp-wrapper.log
 ```